The PANGEA white paper is out!

 However, tropical forests are not a monolith.
 They vary enormously in terms of species diversity, climate, soils, human impact, and much more.
 As a result, tropical forest ecosystems will almost certainly vary in response to climate change and land-use change.
 Yet, these differences remain highly uncertain and poorly understood.

 Two projects were selected to scope the next NASA Terrestrial Ecology campaign.
-One will be selected.
+In 2025, NASA will select one, both, or neither to carry out over the next decade.

-If NASA selects this study, they would support a 6-9 year field campaign aimed at improving our understanding of the tropics by linking field measurements with NASA airborne and satellite observations and modeling capabilities.
+If NASA selects PANGEA, they would support a 6-9 year multi-scale campaign aimed at improving our understanding of the tropics by linking ground-based measurements with NASA airborne and satellite observations and modeling capabilities.
 Previously funded campaigns include ABoVE, LBA, and BOREAS.
-This campaign will be similar in scope to ABoVE, which had a proposed budget of $133M.
-Our scoping study will take place through late 2024 and will result in a final white paper submitted to the NASA Terrestrial Ecology Program.
+Our scoping study took place throughout 2024 and resulted in a final White Paper submitted to the NASA Terrestrial Ecology Program.

 PANGEA Tropical Forest Scoping